jplatte/blog.turbo.fish/content/2021-03-01-proc-macro-simple-derive.md

 ## Conclusion

-At this point, you should have an understanding of how to create a simple procedural macro!
-You can look at the macro crate I showed in small bits above in its entirety [here][complete-macro] or review the changes from each section separately by going through the [corresponding commits][article-commits].
+At this point, you should have an understanding of how to create a simple derive macro!
+You can look at the macro crate built in this article in its entirety [here][complete-macro], or review the changes from each section separately by going through the [corresponding commits][article-commits].

-There are still many things that I haven't covered though.
-The most important one in my opinion is error handling, specifically having errors reported as originating from a part of the input; that's what I'll be explaining in the next article.
-You will have to wait a little bit longer for that one, since I had a head start for this one (I had written parts already when publishing the first article), which is not the case for the next one.
+There are still many things that I haven't covered of course.
+The most important one in my opinion is error handling, specifically reporting errors as originating from part of the input; that's what the next article is going to be about.
+You will have to wait a bit longer for that one, since I had a head start for this one (I had written parts already when publishing the first article), which is not the case for the next one.

 [complete-macro]: https://github.com/jplatte/proc-macro-blog-examples/tree/simple-derive-v1/derive_getters
 [article-commits]: https://github.com/jplatte/proc-macro-blog-examples/compare/init...simple-derive-v1

 ## Appendix

-I want to show some things that are not crucial to the article, and if included above would make the main article a rather long read.
-They're also too long for footnotes, so I created this section instead.

 ### A. Interpolation repetition